animeshon/template-homepage/blog/2021-06-23-biweekly-updates-10.md

 But of course, we need to tell the system that a particular **User Contributions** belongs to a specific entity, and it might change the output or correct some data of another external entity.
 Basically, the system has to attach the **User Contributions** to a **CrossReference**.

-In the end the concept of **CrossReference** changed from `a nice feature which helps us to preseed the database and helps third-party projects link entities across multiple services` to `If something is not attached to a **CrossReferences**, it doesn't exist in the Animeshon's Ecosystem`.
+In the end the concept of **CrossReference** changed from `A nice feature which helps us to preseed the database and helps third-party projects link entities across multiple services` to `If something is not attached to a **CrossReference**, it doesn't exist in the Animeshon Ecosystem`.

 ### CrossRefs Manager

-By making the **CrossReferences** the most important concept of the entire Ecosystem, we had to ensure that the service managing them was not just a helper which takes data from the database, does some stuff, and then puts everything back in the same database.
+By making **CrossReferences** the most important concept of the entire Ecosystem, we had to ensure that the service managing them was not just a helper which takes data from the database, does some stuff, and then puts everything back in the same database.

 ![CrossRefs Manager diagram](/blog/2021-06-23-biweekly-updates-10/crossrefs-manager-diagram.svg)